james-s-nduka/EthereumWindowsDev/README.md

 ```
 truffle(development)> HelloWorld.deployed()
 ```
-Using .deployed() in-built function we're able to see the state and contracts properties
+Using the .deployed() in-built function we're able to see the state and contracts properties

 ```
 // get the deployed version of our contract